 How to Create a Kubuntu Live USB Flash Drive while running from the Live CD.
-In the following segment, I explain how I used Ubuntu's Official "Startup Disk Creator" to put Kubuntu on a Flash Drive.
-I also used Ubuntu's Casper Persistence feature, which enables me to save and restore changes at each boot.
-Kubuntu, is a fork of Ubuntu that utilizes the KDE desktop environment instead of Gnome.
+In the following segment, I explain how to use Ubuntu's Official Startup Disk Creator to put Kubuntu on a Flash Drive.
+I also used Ubuntu's Casper Persistence feature, which enables me to save and then restore changes at each subsequent boot.
+Kubuntu is a fork of Ubuntu that utilizes the KDE desktop environment instead of Gnome.

 Distribution Home Page: Kubuntu.org